-Install Latest PhpMyAdmin in RHEL/CentOS 7/6 and Fedora 24-20
+How to Install Latest PhpMyAdmin in RHEL, CentOS & Fedora

 MySQL administration via command-line in Linux is very difficult job for any newbie system administrator or database administrator, because it contains numerous commands which we cannot remember in our daily life.